Independent research No product sales No commissions Verified against the source

 Your nominee files two separate claims — one with each insurer.
 Each insurer processes the claim independently.
 Each insurer pays the full sum assured under their policy.
 Neither insurer reduces their payout because the other insurer is also paying.
 The nominee receives the total of both policies combined.

 ✅ Important: File both claims simultaneously — do not wait for one insurer to settle before approaching the second.
-Each claim has its own timeline under IRDAI guidelines.
+Each claim has its own timeline under IRDAI guidelines (typically 30 days for clean claims).
 Filing simultaneously means your family receives both payouts as fast as possible.
+If either claim is disputed or delayed, your nominee can approach the Bima Lokpal (Insurance Ombudsman) for free dispute resolution.

 If you have named different nominees for different policies — which is completely allowed — each nominee files their respective claim independently.
 Make sure both nominees know which policy they are named in and where the policy documents are stored.